Enjoy the best of Lima, the Sacred Valley, Machu Pichu and Cusco! All of Perus Inca highlights in this tour.

 A transportation service with a guide will pick you up from the airport at the established time and will transfer you to your hotel.
 Lima is a modern metropolis full of history, whith approximately ten million inhabitants and is going through an exciting process of cultural and economic changes.

 Breakfast at the hotel.
 Explore Lima´s old town, a UNESCO World Heritage Site packed with fascinating historic buildings.
 Start with a scenic tour in the colonial downtown, which radiates from the Main Square, where you can appreciate the grandiose architecture of the Spanish Empire.
 Be amazed by Lima´s Cathedral, built during the 16th century and took over 80 years to complete.
 Then visit the Casa Aliaga, a colonial mansion granted in 1535 by chief conquistador Francisco Pizarro to Jerónimo de Aliaga, one of his captains.
 This is the only house from that time that still belongs to the same family after all these centuries.
 Continue to the Larco Museum, located in the traditional Pueblo Libre district, which is housed in a beautifully restored viceregal mansion built on a pre-Columbian pyramid from the VII century.
 The museum boasts the most complete pre-Hispanic collection of gold and silver objects, as well as pieces of erotic art.
-Finally, head to the "Love Park" in the scenic coastal district of Miraflores, where you can admire the cliffs and a spectacular view of the Pacific Ocean.
+Finally, head to the scenic coastal district of Miraflores, where you can admire the cliffs and a spectacular view of the Pacific Ocean.
 The service will end at the Larcomar Mall or at the hotel.
 Read more

 Breakfast at the hotel.
 You will be transfered from your hotel to Lima airport.
 A transportation service will transfer you from Cusco airport to your selected hotel.
 A representative will assist you during the journey and check-in at the hotel.
 You will start your tour visiting the Coricancha, also known as "The Temple of the Sun" (QuriKancha 'Golden Temple'), which was built by the Inca Pachacutec and at the arrival of the Spaniards became the basis for the construction of the Santo Domingo Convent.
 Here, during the Inca Empire reverence was surrendered to the sun ("Inti"), and there was a time when it was covered with gold.
 Then visit the Cathedral, the most imposing monument in the Plaza de Armas.
 Its construction began in 1560 and ended only in 1654.
 For this purpose hundreds of stones were extracted and transported from Sacsayhuaman fortress under the command of the Ecclesiastical Council.
 You will continue your tour to the fortress of Sacsayhuaman, one of the most emblematic buildings of the Incas (located just minutes from town center) built by the Inca Pachacutec in the fifteenth century.
 This is a huge fortress built with large stones whose transportation remains still a mystery.
 Each June 24th, during the winter solstice, the feast of IntiRaymi is recreated here, where the sun is worshipped.
 Continue to Quenqo, located 4 kilometers from the city of Cusco.
 Quenqo is an archaeological complex of mainly religious use where it is believed agricultural rituals were performed.
 Finally get to know PukaPucara, located 7 kilometers from the city of Cusco.
 PukaPucara, which means "Red Fortress", was an architectural complex of alleged military use with multiple spaces, plazas, baths, aqueducts, walls and towers, and it is believed the entourage of the Inca used it while he rested in Tambomachay.
 Return to the hotel.
 Read more